Leberwurscht/TearDownWalls/doc/structure.md

 * per-site and per-account data is available in content script under self.options.site_data and self.options.account_data
 * self.option.crosspost_accounts is a list of accounts for which a crossposting target is configured.
 Can be used to show/hide a crosspost button.
 * self.options.exposed can be used to access files under the data/sites/SITE_NAME/ folder
-* The page mods and page workers for a specific walled garden communicate with lib/main.js over a well-defined interface by exchanging messages.
+* The page mods and page workers (as listed in data/sites/SITE_NAME/configuration.json) for a specific walled garden communicate with lib/main.js over a well-defined interface by exchanging messages.
     * In content scripts, self.options.data and self.options.exposed is defined, where self.options.exposed contains the resource URLs of the files given by the expose property in configuration.js.
     * The content scripts may send the following messages:
-	* logged-in(account_identifier, profile_url, avatar_url, name) should be sent if a user is logged in
         * request-posts(account, posts, comments, start_date) requests the 'posts' newest toplevel posts, each with the 'comments' most recent comments, that are newer than start_date. 'account' is the account identifier for which we want to get the posts.
         * request-comments(connection, id, max_comments) requests the 'max_comments' newest comments for a post specified by connection and post id
         * send-item(account, item) where item has properties title, content, and optionally both in_reply_to and feed: sent when a post was composed within the walled garden which should also be sent to the federated social web